What is DEERS?

 DEERS and Using VA Benefits

-For veterans, DEERS links to the VA healthcare system so you can access your benefits.
-If you are transitioning from active duty to veteran status make sure DEERS reflects your discharge information correctly.
+For veterans, DEERS links to the VA healthcare system, so you can access your benefits like the VA Foreign Medical Program.
+If you are transitioning from active duty to veteran status, make sure DEERS reflects your discharge information correctly.
 Errors can delay your VA benefits or medical care.

 DEERS is a critical system to ensure military families receive the benefits they’ve earned.
-Keeping your DEERS information up to date is key to accessing healthcare, military ID cards and other services.
-Whether you’re an active duty, veteran or military family member, knowledge is power to prevent stress and disruptions in benefits.
+Keeping your DEERS information up to date is essential for accessing healthcare, military ID cards, and other services.
+Whether you’re an active duty, veteran, or military family member, knowledge is power to prevent stress and disruptions in benefits.

 FAQs About DEERS and Accessing TRICARE Benefits